Code-Institute-Submissions/Elitept/README.md

 - As one of the 'Elite Personal Trainers', I want to have my accreditation shown on the website, so that I can get more people to hire me.

 ### Wireframes
-Here is the link to my <a href="https://github.com/Ladev25/Ladev25.github.io/blob/master/wireframes/MS1.pdf" target="_blank">Wireframes</a>.
+Here is the link to my origial <a href="https://github.com/Ladev25/Ladev25.github.io/blob/master/wireframes/MS1.pdf" target="_blank">Wireframes</a>.
 I have created a wireframe for each feature, additionally I have also created a wireframe for both mobile and desktop view.
 These wireframes were made at the start of my project, which is why they are different to my website, which I have modified over time.